anrchen/new-site/_news/announcement_9.md

 related_posts: false
 ---

-Teaching [ECE 422 - Reliable and Secure Systems Design](https://apps.ualberta.ca/catalogue/course/ece/422) was a pleasure.
-Congratulations again to my undergraduate students on reaching this milestone!
-Best of luck for what comes next!
+It has been a pleasure teaching the [ECE 422 - Reliable and Secure Systems Design](https://apps.ualberta.ca/catalogue/course/ece/422) Winter 2024 class.
+Congratulations again to all students who have reached this milestone!